-Not every attempt to share the gospel ends with an invitation to believe in Jesus, but that should at least be the end goal.
+Not every attempt to share the gospel ends with an invitation to believe in Jesus.
+That should at least be the end goal.
 We want unbelievers to turn from their sin and put their faith in Jesus.
 However, before we call people to put their faith in Christ, we better know what biblical faith is.

 We dilute what it means to believe in Jesus when we assume that someone is a Christian simply because he or she agrees intellectually to certain truths or says certain words.
 This error is common in our day, but it isn’t new.
 Jesus said that many people will stand before Him on the last day and call him “Lord,” and they will even claim to have done great things in His name.
 Yet, tragically, He will tell them, “I never knew you” (Matthew 7:21–23).
 This kind of diluted faith is deadly—eternally deadly.